 Last updated on .

-The road from Nisqually to Paradise, in the southwest corner of Mount Rainier National Park, has a few places to stop and hike, or just enjoy the natural scenery.
+Paradise Valley Road, in the southwest corner of Mount Rainier National Park, leads from the Nisqually entrance to Paradise, passing the Longmire Historic District along the way.
+There are a few places to stop and hike or just enjoy the stunning natural scenery.

 Twin Firs Trail